-- (a) A person shall not be subject to arrest, prosecution, or penalty in any manner, or be denied any right or privilege, including, but not limited to, disciplinary action by a business, occupational, or professional licensing board or bureau, solely for conduct permitted under this Chapter. - (b) Except as provided in this section, neither the State nor any of its political subdivisions may impose any penalty or deny any benefit or entitlement for conduct permitted under this Chapter or for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, hair, or other tissue or fluid of a person who is 21 years of age or older. - (c) Except as provided in this section, the State nor any of its political subdivisions may deny a drivers license, a professional license, housing assistance, social services, or other benefits based on cannabis use or for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, hair, or other tissue or fluid of a person who is 21 years of age or older. - (d) Notwithstanding any provision of law to the contrary, a person shall not be denied custody of or visitation with a minor for acting in accordance with this Chapter, unless the person's behavior is such that it creates an unreasonable danger to the minor that can be clearly articulated and substantiated. - (e) Except as provided in this section, neither the State nor any of its political subdivisions may deny employment or a contract to a person for engaging in conduct permitted under this Chapter for a prior conviction for a nonviolent cannabis offense that does not involve distribution to minors, or for testing positive for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, hair, or other tissue or fluid of the individual's body. - (f) For the purposes of medical care, including organ and tissue transplants, the use of cannabis does not constitute the use of an illicit substance or otherwise disqualify a person from needed medical care and may only be considered with respect to evidence-based clinical criteria. - (g) Notwithstanding any provision of law to the contrary, unless there is a specific finding that the individual's use, cultivation, or possession of cannabis could create a danger to the individual or another person, it shall not be a violation of conditions of parole, probation, or pretrial release to do either of the following: - (1) Engage in conduct allowed by this Chapter. - (2) Test positive for cannabis, delta-9 tetrahydrocannabinol, or any other cannabinoid or metabolite of cannabis. - (h) This section does not do any of the following: - (1) Prevent a government employer from disciplining an employee or contractor for ingesting cannabis in the workplace or for working while impaired by cannabis.

-- (2) Apply to the extent that they conflict with a governmental employer's obligations under federal law or regulations or to the extent that they would disqualify the entity from a monetary or licensing-related benefit under federal law or regulations. - (3) Authorize any person to engage in, and does not prevent the imposition of any civil, criminal, discipline, or other penalties, including discipline or termination by a governmental employer, any task while under the influence of cannabis, when doing so would constitute negligence or professional malpractice.
+- Except as provided in this section, neither the State nor any of its political subdivisions may impose any penalty or deny any benefit or entitlement for conduct permitted under this Chapter or for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, hair, or other tissue or fluid of a person who is 21 years of age or older.
+Except as provided in this section, neither the State nor any of its political - subdivisions may deny a drivers license, a professional license, housing assistance, social services, or other benefits based on cannabis use or for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, hair, or other tissue or fluid of a person who is 21 years of age or older. - Notwithstanding any provision of law to the contrary, a person shall not be denied (d) custody of or visitation with a minor for acting in accordance with this Chapter, unless the person's behavior is such that it creates an unreasonable danger to the minor that can be clearly articulated and substantiated. - Except as provided in this section, neither the State nor any of its political subdivisions may deny employment or a contract to a person for engaging in conduct permitted under this Chapter for a prior conviction for a nonviolent cannabis offense that does not involve distribution to minors or for testing positive for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, hair, or other tissue or fluid of the individual's body. - For the purpose of medical care, including organ and tissue transplants, the use of cannabis does not constitute the use of an illicit substance or otherwise disqualify a person from needed medical care and may only be considered with respect to evidence-based clinical criteria. - Notwithstanding any provision of law to the contrary, unless there is a specific finding that the individual's use, cultivation, or possession of cannabis could create a danger to the individual or another person, it shall not be a violation of conditions of parole, probation, or pretrial release to do either of the following: - Engage in conduct allowed by this Chapter.
+(1) - (2) Test positive for cannabis, delta-9 tetrahydrocannabinol, or any other cannabinoid or metabolite of cannabis. - (h) This section does not do any of the following: - Prevent a government employer from disciplining an employee or contractor (1) for ingesting cannabis in the workplace or for working while impaired by cannabis. - Apply to the extent that they conflict with a governmental employer's (2) obligations under federal law or regulations or to the extent that they would disqualify the entity from a monetary or licensing-related benefit under federal law or regulations. - Authorize any person to engage in, and does not prevent the imposition of any (3) civil, criminal, discipline, or other penalties, including discipline or termination by a governmental employer, any task while under the influence of cannabis, when doing so would constitute negligence or professional malpractice.

-"§ 18D-409.
+"§ 18D-509.
 Lawful operation of cannabis-related facilities.